cloudknit-io/cloudknit/README.md

 ## Environment Visibility & Workflow

-CloudKnit also provides visibility into your environments and an optimal GitOps workflow with useful information on the UI like estimated costs/status etc. Check diagram 4 below for an example environment.
+CloudKnit also provides visibility into your environments and an optimal GitOps workflow with useful information on the UI like estimated costs/status etc. Check diagram 4 below for an example environment in CloudKnit UI.

 ![Environment Visibility](/assets/images/env.png)
 *<center>Diagram 4: Environment Visibility</center>*